-Even if you were a super-fit mom-to-be and exercised regularly through pregnancy, you are likely to find it difficult to get back into a regular fitness routine after having a baby.
-Combine sleep deprivation with juggling a busy schedule as most new moms do, and it feels nearly impossible to find the right activity to help get your body back.
-Then there is the issue of the baby— even if you find the perfect class at the gym or yoga studio, you may feel guilty leaving your precious newborn or you may not have childcare options.
-For many moms, the answer can be as simple as incorporating the baby into a fitness routine.
+Even if you were a super-fit mom-to-be and exercised regularly through pregnancy, you may find it difficult to get back into a regular workout routine after having a baby.
+Combine sleep deprivation with juggling the many tasks of motherhood, and it probably feels impossible to find the right activity to help get your body back.
+Even if you find the perfect gym class or yoga studio, you may not relish the idea of being apart from your newborn (and then, of course, there's the issue of childcare while you're gone).
+What's a woman to do?
+For many moms, the answer can be as simple as working baby into your fitness routine.

 Exercising with your baby can have big benefits for you both: